Back on their perch: Leaders Liverpool flying again after Firmino late show | Goal.com

 There may have only been 2000 fans here to witness it, but what a noise they made.
 It may only be December, but this was a huge result.

-Jose Mourinho left, as they say round here, with a face like a robber’s dog.
+Jose Mourinho was left, as they say round here, with a face like a robber’s dog.
 He and his assistants were not happy with the Liverpool bench, who celebrated wildly as Firmino took off.
-He headed home at the Anfield Road end, but headed straight for the Kop.
+The Reds' No.9 scored at the Anfield Road end, but he headed straight for the Kop.
+He's missed supporters as much as anybody.

 Premier League goals have not been easy to come by for the man with the bright-white smile.
 This was just his third of the season, but like so many of his strikes it could prove to be crucial.